mattsherwood87/CoNNECT/docs/source/support_tools/flirt.rst

     NEED TO PROVIDE A REFERENCE TO CONNECT_FLIRT.py

 .. note::
-    This support tool requires JSON control files to specify input parameters for :doc:`CoNNECT NPC <../project-specific_JSON_control_files/flirt>` and accompanying processing tools such as volume extraction and brain extraction.
+    This support tool requires JSON control files to specify input parameters for :doc:`FLIRT <../project-specific_JSON_control_files/flirt>` and any additional processing such as volume extraction and brain extraction.

 .. _flirt_diagram: